djhmateer/GitTest/README.txt

-some stuff here, at the same time as I was working on feature2 changes when on feature3 branch changes to readme on master branch
+some stuff here, at the same time as I was working on feature2 changes when on feature3 branch changes to readme on master branch changes to readme on master (at the same time as feature4)